thecadams/301RedirectModule/README.md

 * Fixed a bug int he delete command that is in the notification bar.
 * Added a rule based redirect
+* Item names with dashes could break the regular expression redirect if EncodeNames is set to true on Sitecore Link Manager, this is a minor fix, - contributed by [Mohammed Syam](https://github.com/Mohamed-Syam)

 **Version 1.5:**